puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 ### Roles

-First, the installer will ask which of PE's <!-- TODO replace this link -->[roles](./overview.html#roles) (puppet master, console, cloud provisioner, and puppet agent) to install.
+First, the installer will ask which of PE's [roles](./welcome_roles.html) (puppet master, console, cloud provisioner, and puppet agent) to install.
 The roles you apply will determine which other questions the installer will ask.

 If you choose the puppet master or console roles, the puppet agent role will be installed automatically.